kmprioliPROF/VFQ-UI_scoring_code/README.md

 ## Running the Code

 Running the code is straightforward.
-The libraries needed are `here` and `tidyverse`, both of which must be installed on your system to run this code.
-If you don't already have these libraries, you can install them via:
+The packages needed are `here` and `tidyverse`, both of which must be installed on your system to run this code.
+If you don't already have these packages, you can install them via:

 `install.packages("here", "tidyverse")`